kayrlas/SerialComPython/README.md

 3. After input a baudrate, push "Open" button.
 If the "Baudrate" entry is empty, the rate is 9600 bps by default or the last bps you open the port.
 ![Window Open](/img/03-open.png "03-open")

 4. Input string to "Text" entry and push "Send" button.
 "TX" listbox is a sending history and "RX" listbox is a receiving history.
-Pushing "TX Export" button or "RX Export", you can save these histories as a text file.
+Pushing "TX Export" button or "RX Export" button, you can save these histories as a text file.
 ![Window Send](/img/04-send.png "04-send")

 5. To disconnect, push "Close" button.